bntheturtle/bntheturtle/README.md

 - I’m currently learning JavaScript, PHP and MySQL while perfectioning my other programming languages.
 - I’m looking to collaborate on exciting projects.

-All of my following published codes are Java back-end projects.

 <!---